-Pushy and Pully offers 15 accessibility features in the Difficulty, Reading, Navigation, Controls and Visual areas to aid enjoyment of the game for different players.
+Pushy and Pully offers 15 accessibility features in the Getting Started, Reading, Navigation, Controls and Visual areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Pushy and Pully is a puzzle game where you push blocks into enemies to kill them, or into each other to gain special attacks.
 The action takes place on a single screen with up to two players.
 After 10 levels there is a large enemy to defeat before moving to the next of the 5 worlds.

 The levels are all time-limited which can raise the tension.
 You have three lives to beat each stage, and the games saves your progress once you have beaten the boss level in each world.
 You can replay previously beaten stages at will.

 Pushy and Pully has no accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
 The following games are similar to Pushy and Pully, but offer accessibility features for Difficulty: